BlackBirdTV/flash-shell/README.md

 </p>

 # FLASH
 Flash is a modern cross-platform shell built for simplicity and ease-of-use.
-It will definitely run on Windows, Linux and Redox/chronoOS and will most likely have a release for macOS, though untested.
+It will definitely run on Windows, Linux and Redox and will most likely have a release for macOS, though untested.

 ## Changelog
 - Fixed Input system